Newport in Herkimer County, New York — The American Northeast (Mid-Atlantic)

 Erected by Kuyahoora Valley Historical Society.

 Location.
-43° 11.105′ N, 75° 1′ W. Marker is in Newport, New York, in Herkimer County.
-Marker is on Bridge Street, on the left when traveling west.
+43° 11.259′ N, 75° 0.933′ W. Marker is in Newport, New York, in Herkimer County.
+Marker is on Main Street (New York State Route 28), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Newport NY 13416, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on July 24, 2019.
+This page was last revised on July 25, 2019.
 It was originally submitted on July 22, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 75 times since then.
-Photos: 1, 2. submitted on July 22, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.
+This page has been viewed 64 times since then and 4 times this year.
+Photos: 1, 2. submitted on July 22, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.